Audio Version Available

 As you get together with your friends and family to celebrate the festivities (not in more than groups of five of course) and catch up after months of not being able to meet as a group, you might want some ideas for games that everyone (both the young and old) can participate in and have fun!

-While there seem to be quite a few card games that involve crude or offensive humour in the name of fun and games, more party games on empathy and kindness have been popping up as well.
+While there seem to be quite a few card games that involve crude or offensive humour in the name of fun and games, more party games in Singapore on empathy and kindness have been popping up as well.

 These games allow you to have deep conversations with your friends or family and learn values such as kindness and empathy.
 Through these games, you will start to form deeper connections and understand one another’s struggles better.